uQr/cordova-docs/tutorial-gulp/gulp-ci.md

 However, there are a number of considerations to bear in mind when doing a team build that are covered broadly [in this tutorial](http://go.microsoft.com/fwlink/?LinkID=533743).
 Rather than focusing on these details, we’ll go over how to use Gulp to build a number of different platforms at once using a fairly simple helper node module.
 You can find the module along with a sample gulpfile.js and package.json in [this Git repo](http://go.microsoft.com/fwlink/?LinkID=533736).

 ##The taco-team-build Node Module
-The [taco-team-build](http://go.microsoft.com/fwlink/?LinkID=533736) node module is a sample module designed to help alleviate [common problems](http://go.microsoft.com/fwlink/?LinkID=533743) when building Cordova projects in a team or CI environment.
+The [taco-team-build](http://go.microsoft.com/fwlink/?LinkID=533736) node module is designed to help alleviate [common problems](http://go.microsoft.com/fwlink/?LinkID=533743) when building Cordova projects in a team or CI environment.
 It can be used with any number of build systems including Jake, Grunt, and Gulp or even a command line tool.
 Here we will focus on how to set it up and use it with Gulp.
-You can see documentation on the module’s methods in the Git repo.
+You can see documentation on the module’s methods in [the Git repo](http://go.microsoft.com/fwlink/?LinkID=533736).

 The easiest way to get started is to simply place the contents of the “samples/gulp” folder in the Git repo to the root of your project.
 Otherwise you can you should do the following: